Strawberry Marshmallow: Differences between media

 There are several, large differences between the manga and anime versions of the series such as the much earlier introduction of Ana in the anime than the manga.
 In the manga, Ana does not appear until the second volume, while she makes her debut in the second episode of the anime.
 Events that take place in the manga never appeared in the anime, and chapters that were adapted were mixed together or were altered.
-For example: episode seven of the anime, "Going to the Sea", mixes elements of episode nine, "Critical Investigation", and ten, "Beach Challenge" of the first volume of the manga.
+For example, episode seven of the anime, "Going to the Sea", mixes elements of volume 1 manga "episodes" (chapters) nine, "Critical Investigation", and ten, "Beach Challenge".
 While Ana is present in the anime episode, she was not in the manga versions at all.
-Character designs were extremely inconsistent in the early stages of the manga, before Barasui knew that Strawberry Marshmallow would become a series.

-Character designs are even more inconsistent with the visual novel, which uses a mix between the manga and anime's styles while throwing in some new departures of its own.
-For example: Matsuri has blonde hair in the visual novel, whereas she has white or gray hair in other mediums.
+Character designs were extremely inconsistent in the early stages of the manga, before Barasui knew that Strawberry Marshmallow would become a series, a fact referenced at the end of the first volume.
+Character designs are even more inconsistent with the visual novel, which uses a mix between the manga and anime's styles along with its own unique changes.
+For example, Matsuri has blonde hair in the visual novel, while she has white or gray hair in other mediums.
 Early chapters of the manga also had Miu drawn almost identical to Chika, with their hair length being the only visible difference between them.

 In addition, some of the girls' personalities are slightly different in each media: Matsuri is shown to be a little more defensive in the manga than her anime counterpart, which was demonstrated by her slapping or shoving Miu away when the latter got overboard with her pranks, while she never (deliberately) laid a finger on Miu in the anime.
-There are also subtle differences in Miu and Chika's personalities between the manga and the anime: Miu is more random and unpredictable in the manga compared to her anime counterpart.
+There are also subtle differences in Miu and Chika's personalities between the manga and the anime, e.g. Miu is more random and unpredictable in the manga compared to her anime counterpart.
 Chika is also targeted by Miu more often in the manga as compared to the anime (but not as much as Matsuri is), resulting in more outbursts of anger from her in the manga.